 “I had an unsuccessful replacement of my right knee 18 months ago and my left thigh suffers from meralgia paresthetica (thigh nerve pain).

 “The bar of soap works wonders.
 The pain in both legs almost disappears when I go to bed.
 I tried to do without soap one night and after about 30 minutes of tossing and turning I put the bar back under the sheet to relieve the pain.

 “I have to replace the soap about every two months to stay pain free.
 I said good-bye to Celebrex and Mobic, which were not easing the pain.”

-Anyone who is fascinated by such oddball remedies may be interested in our book, The People’s Pharmacy Quick & Handy Home Remdies (from National Geographic).
+Anyone who is fascinated by such oddball remedies may be interested in our book, Best Choices From The People’s Pharmacy (Rodale Books).

 Our rule of thumb with such remedies is, if they won’t hurt and might help and are inexpensive, why not give them a try?
-We can’t explain the soap remedy, but doctors can’t explain how many prescription drugs work, either.
+We can’t prove that the soap remedy works or explain the exact mechanism, but doctors can’t always explain how many prescription drugs work, either.

 If you find simple health remedies of interest, take a moment to check out our various books.
 And please share your own experience with soap or other home remedies below.
 Please vote on this article at the top of the page.